fbpx

 Too often with young children, technology shuts down communication and connection instead of fueling it.
 Whether it is talking toys or e-books, we adults tend to do less when digital content takes up all the space.
 This is often more about us than the tools themselves.
 Look for opportunities to co-view, co-create, and keep up the warm interactions regardless of the medium.

 Teenagers also benefit from connection both online and offline.
 Teens who use technology to connect with friends do better than children who use technology as a means of consistently avoiding social interactions.
 This is true when it comes to both social media and gaming.
 For example, researcher Dr. Jane McGonigal has observed that young gamers who use games “to make their world better” have better outcomes than gamers whose goal is “to escape their world.”
-In other words, it really matters if they are gaming together or alone.
-Find gifts that allow for safe communication and collaboration whenever possible.
+Find gifts that allow for safe communication and collaboration.

 Does the content reflect and affirm the diverse and expansive world we live in?